mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-serverless/_index.md

 ---
 title: "Quick start guide (serverless)"
-heading: "Writing a Mattermost app for AWS and OpenFaaS, in Go"
+heading: "Write a Mattermost App for AWS and OpenFaaS, in Go"
-description: "This quick start guide will walk you through the basics of writing a Mattermost app that can be deployed to serverless platforms, in Go."
+description: "This quick start guide will walk you through the basics of writing a Mattermost App that can be deployed to serverless platforms, in Go."
 weight: 30
 aliases:
   - /integrate/apps/quick-start-serverless/